 Chances are, that after your wash and drying routine (blowdry or airdry), your hair may feel a bit drier than normal.
 Try using a square paddle or oval brush to help distribute oil from your roots to the rest of your hair.

-A good tip for tangle-prone hair is to use a large, wide toothed comb to detangle prior to using a brush for better results.
+For tangle-prone hair, use a large, wide toothed comb to detangle prior to using a brush for better results.
 After using the large toothed comb, brush your hair gently.
 Brushing your hair harshly will cause split ends and tear your hair out.
-Doing it gently will make your hair so much more manageable when it's dry.
+Doing it gently will make your hair so much more manageable when it’s dry.